-The Nod, available for pre-order starting today, promises to provide buyers “the future of gesture control” all in a small package as a black ring that connects to your smart home and computer via Bluetooth.
+The Nod, available for pre-order starting today, promises to provide buyers “the future of gesture control” in a small black ring package that connects to your smart home and computer via Bluetooth.
 For something so small, that’s a big promise–and at $149, it’s a big price.
 But can the Nod finally be the device that makes gesture-control practical?

 The video also shows the Nod being used as a controller for presentations and to navigate apps like Google Earth with the wave of a hand.
 On the subject of Google, the Nod’s press page makes a point of stressing its compatibility with the Google-owned Nest Smart Thermostat, letting users adjust the temperature by miming that movement with their hands.

 One of the more interesting applications of the Nod teased by the company’s site includes gaming.
 According to the FAQ, wearing two Nod rings at once—one on each hand, it seems—could enable play for games that involve moving and shooting.
 The video shows a user playing what looks to be the Fire TV-exclusive game Sev Zero.
 Though, using two Nods in place of a game controller seems a bit impractical, not to mention expensive.
 Remember, each one costs $149.